Gabis-Feature-images.png

 While activists insist no dip has been harmed, supermarkets are keeping Obela products in back rooms or surrounding them in A4 signage warning of CCTV surveillance.

-Hundreds of protestors are pawing “like zombies” at supermarket windows in Christchurch.
+Hundreds of protesters are pawing “like zombies” at supermarket windows in Christchurch.
 Managers peep from behind walls of security guards.
-Police are visiting the homes of protestors bearing trespass notices.
+Police are visiting the homes of protesters bearing trespass notices.
 Mountains of letters from Nelson and beyond are arriving at the Foodstuffs head office in Māngere.
 Around the country, unauthorised stickers are appearing in supermarkets.
 Home printers are whizzing through ink to keep up with demand.
 Frazzled security guards are ranting about property damage.
 Cleaners are scraping stickers off supermarket signage.

 In Wellington, people with banners and megaphones are storming the aisles.
 They’re filling shopping baskets and abandoning them on the floor.
 Security guards and police are sprinting from one supermarket carpark entrance to another to barricade them.
 Impassioned speeches are being made through PA systems.
 The audience hold supersized props, banners and placards covered in red handprints.
 New A4 laminated signs on supermarket fridge shelves claim CCTV is operating.
 Staff are asking people holding flags to hand them over or leave.
 Stock is being sequestered to the safety of backrooms, then reappearing on shelves.